 “This causes the most issues, socially and emotionally,” says Gina Mennett Lee, a former teacher who works as a food allergy consultant to families and schools.
-Ideally, unless it’s a small school where lunch must be eaten in the classroom, the allergens of any of the students in that class should be kept out of the classroom.
+Ideally, unless it’s a small school where lunch must be eaten in the classroom, the allergens of students in that class should be kept out of the classroom.

 For example, the CDC’s voluntary guidelines for managing food allergies at schools say to avoid the use of identified allergens in classroom materials, parties and rewards.
 Sometimes, keeping the classroom completely free of food is the best way to accomplish this.

 But if food will be present, it should not contain any of the child’s allergens.
 That way, he or she can feel comfortable in the classroom and participate like the other kids.

 “I would like to see a move toward food-free classrooms as much as possible, says Mennett Lee.
 Having been a teacher, I just don’t think it’s necessary to have food in the classroom in order to teach subjects.”

 What works best in a cafeteria is going to depend on the age of the child and the allergens.
 Generally, students with many food allergies bring their lunch, as it’s too challenging to find safe food at the cafeteria, even if the kitchen staff have allergy training.

 While peanut-free tables are helpful for those with a peanut allergy, they are less relevant when a student has many allergies.
 It doesn’t mean that the school shouldn’t have one, necessarily.
 It just might not be the best place for every allergic child.
 “That’s why you need to have those accommodation meetings and talk about it,” says Mennett Lee.

 Many families pack placemats or paper towels for kids to put their food on.
 As well, some students prefer an empty seat beside them on each side, or a couple of trusted friends next to them.
 “It’s something that needs to be discussed and individualized,” she says.